Exsinus/Exsinus/README.md

 # TicTacToe
-- Simple game with UI on the Swing framework.
+- Simple game with GUI on the Swing framework.